 * service default value for that category.
 Use the

-* isAttributeCategorySupported(Class)
+* isAttributeCategorySupported(Class) method to

 * distinguish these cases.